Upstart is exactly the tool we’d been looking for to streamline our forensics and recovery processes. Thanks Pete!

 - Supports deduplication during the merge process.
 This allows you, for example, to consolidate multiple overlapping archives.

-- Can merge all the PSTs on a drive with one command.
+- Can convert or merge all the PSTs on a drive with one command.
 Great for PSTs on file servers!
-(Applies to Site and Enterprise editions only)

 - Performs ANSI-to-Unicode conversions in place.